paxdotdev/pax/lab-journal-zb.md

 with insufficient slot_children should render empty cells, not the surplus slot_children that were passed somewhere higher in the render tree.)

-We could pipe slot_children explicily, e.g. Repeat hand-picks an slot_child for each ComponentInstance, attaches it to that stack frame, and we go on our merry way.
+We could pipe slot_children explicitly, e.g. Repeat hand-picks an slot_child for each ComponentInstance, attaches it to that stack frame, and we go on our merry way.